Guiding large-scale management of invasive species using network metrics: Applying and testing network-guided management

-(3) \textit{Compute network-guided inspection strategies for each county.} We evaluate management strategies based on several network metrics.
-These include two strategies used in network protection contexts for the objective of reducing long-term spread, recalculated degree (RD) and recalculated betweenness (RB) \citep{holme_attack_2002}.
-These strategies are based on two network metrics, degree and betweenness centrality, which have been identified as useful predictors of node importance for invasive species spread \citep{moreljournel_its_2018,banks_role_2015}.
-We also propose and apply a novel metric that combines the Hub and Authority Scores of Kleinberg \citep{kleinberg1998authoritative}; our hub+authority score (H+A) favors nodes that are {\it either} sources of infestation or targets of infestation on a directed network (See Fig.~1D and SI Section 4).
-In total, we examine five heuristic network-guided strategies (see SI Section 4 \& 5), presenting results in the main text for three focal strategies (Fig.~\ref{fig:overview}D).
+(3) \textit{Compute network-guided inspection strategies for each county.} We evaluate management strategies based on several centrality metrics that are measures of network structure (see Table~\ref{tab:metrics}).
+These include two strategies used in network protection contexts for the objective of reducing long-term spread: prioritizing based on highest degree or betweenness centrality \cite{holme_attack_2002}.
+These metrics also have been identified as useful predictors of node importance for invasive species spread \cite{moreljournel_its_2018,banks_role_2015}.
+We also propose and apply a novel metric that combines the Hub and Authority Scores of Kleinberg \cite{kleinberg1998authoritative}; our hub+authority score (H+A) favors nodes that are {\it either} sources of infestation or targets of infestation on a directed network.
+In total, we examine five heuristic network-guided strategies (see SI Sections S4 \& S5), presenting results in the main text for three focal strategies that prioritize nodes with highest network centrality (see Table~\ref{tab:metrics} and Methods).

 To evaluate management strategies based on centrality metrics, we rank the lakes (nodes) in each county according to each centrality metric, and place interventions in order of priority based on these ranks until the budget runs out.
-We calculate the relative performance of these strategies, compared to the optimal and to a random strategy (Fig.~\ref{fig:overview}B), and define performance based on the management objective, i.e., the number of potentially infested boats inspected.
+We calculate the \textit{relative performance} of these strategies (Fig.~\ref{fig:overview}B), i.e., the proportion of potentially infective boats inspected compared to optimal inspection (See SI Section S7).